AnastasiaNovikova/CytiadsUserdoc-english/userdocs/source/content/account/finance.rst

 .. seealso::Statuses for PayPal and bank transfers and their descriptions are :ref:`below <bank-payout-label>`.

-.. rubric::Payments to Webmoney and Yandex.Money
+.. rubric:: Payments to WebMoney and Yandex.Money

 These payments go through three positive statuses: